Reference: Application service status

 • Changes in pool member (endpoint) status.
 Status is either offline or unknown.

-The following describes why an application service is assigned a specific health status when observing applications in the application dashboard:
+The following table describes why an application service is assigned a specific health status when observing applications in the application dashboard:

 Status Description